 03 / 08 / 2023 - Thursday 20:30

 The Czech vocal quartet, Bohemia Voice will pay tribute to Czech music.
-The concert will commence with the majestic St. Wenceslas Choral in the romantic, candle-lit St. Nicholas Church, which will be followed by a series of Czech folklore songs that have been adapted by our famous composers, Bohuslav Martinů, Leoš Janáček, and Antonín Dvořák, accompanied by guitarist, Lukáš Sommer in its original arrangement, written especially for this evening.
-The concert will conclude with Largo by Antonín Dvořák’s From the New World Symphony, with an original text called My country.
+The concert in the romantic, candle-lit St. Nicholas Church will commence with the majestic St. Wenceslas Choral, which will be followed by another tribute to a Czech patron Saint a series of Czech folklore songs in an adaptation by famous Czech composers – Bohuslav Martinů, Leoš Janáček, and Antonín Dvořák, accompanied by Riccio Quartetto in an original arrangement.

 Elin Špidlová – mezzosoprano

 Mikhail Pashayev – baritone